April 9, 2012

 Sack gardens can work in any city, but they can be especially important in developing countries and urban slums.
 Growing superfoods like kale, spinach and root crops not only cuts grocery bills, but infuses otherwise poor diets with vitamins and other nutrients.
 Woven plastic feed bags, food aid sacks burlap and other large bags have been converted into upright gardens in cities in Kenya and Uganda, schools in India, communities in Mozambique, South Africa and the Philippines.
-A good example comes from the UN Food and Agriculture Organization, which published notes from an interesting discussion of a garden program in Kibera, Kenya, by the French non-profit Solidarites International.
+A good example comes from the UN Food and Agriculture Organization, which published notes from an interesting discussion of a garden program in Kibera (link down), Kenya, by the French non-profit Solidarites International.

 - 1 burlap coffee sack.
 Feed sacks and food aid sacks work, too, as would any large bag.